 How to Make DIY Bath Soaks With Ingredients From Your Kitchen

-In a world that never seems to slow down, carving out moments of calm isn’t just a luxury—it’s essential.
-But you don’t need a spa membership or a fancy bath bomb to create a truly restorative soak.
+In a world that never seems to slow down, carving out moments of calm isn’t just a luxury, it’s essential.
+We are often conditioned to believe that wellness requires an expensive retreat or a trip to a high end spa, but true restoration often happens in the quiet spaces of our own homes.
+You don’t need a spa membership or a fancy bath bomb to create a truly restorative soak.
 Some of the most powerful relaxation rituals can be made with ingredients already sitting in your pantry.

 What You'll Need